 Regarding the "Company Codes" function, we can observe a stagnation in the level of fulfilment at the same time more companies are joining the implementation process for TAF TSI.
-Thereby, we may conclude that a negligible number of companies has applied to get the company codes in addition to the results of the 2nd Status Report (4).
-In particular, it cannot be neglected the fact that the Wagon Keepers don't perceive the benefits of having Company Codes and most of them don't envisage to have it.
+Thereby, we may conclude that a negligible number of companies has applied to get the company codes, however some measures should be evaluated to further support the adoption of Company Codes.
+In particular, it cannot be neglected the fact that the Wagon Keepers and small Railway Undertakings don't perceive the benefits of getting Company Codes through the current procedure in place and most of them don't envisage to have it.

-The level of implementation of the "Common Interface" function is declining and this decline can be partially justified due to the enlargement of the survey population.
+The level of implementation of the "Common Interface" function is stagnating and this decline can be partially justified due to the stagnation of the survey population.
 In fact, some companies declared that they will be able to generate TAF TSI [2] compliant messages from their legacy systems without further conversion.
 For this reason, even if the level of deployment for this function is lower than that one for the "Reference Files" functions (Primary Location and Company codes), this is not perceived as problem for the overall deployment of the TAF TSI system.
 This outcome can be as well justified either on the lack of knowledge about the technical requirements to deploy the TAF TSI [2] messages set, or because most of the companies are starting now to install a local instance of this tool.
 Nevertheless, the implementation of this function should be closer oversee by the Agency TAF TSI Implementation Cooperation Group to propose measures when needed.

-The results for the "Rolling Stock Reference Database" function shows that the sector needs more resources to develop this functionality, in particular the Railway Undertakings, who in most of cases may act as Wagon Keepers as well.
-Indeed, although similar functionality may be in place for most of the Railway Undertakings operating in Europe, only few Railway Undertakings have delivered data for this particular function to the JSG to show the level of deployment.
-Moreover, whether we may confront these results with the number of wagons stored in the GCU wagon database (with more than 600,000 wagons currently declared across 20 countries in Europe), we can conclude that for the time being almost 30% of the European wagon fleet is fulfilling the legal requirements requested for "Rolling Stock Reference Database" function through the implementation of RSRD2 database.
-The delay in the accomplishment of this functionality has been treated in the context of the Agency TAF TSI Implementation Cooperation Group and moreover some National Contact Points, Spain and Switzerland, requested the Agency to bring the issues regarding the metrics to define the achievement of the implementation of this function to the TAF TSI Steering Committee.
-In addition to the set of criteria for the wagons excluded of the provisions for the "Rolling Stock Reference Database", defined in the 2nd Agency TAF TSI Implementation Cooperation Group meeting held on 29th and 30th September 2015 (5), the wagons excluded from the "Rolling Stock Reference Database" are:
+The results for the "Rolling Stock Reference Database" function shows that the sector is slowly progressing towards the implementation of this functionality, in particular the Wagon Keepers, who are doing a great effort materialised in the tool RSRD2.
+Indeed, although similar functionality may be in place for most of the Railway Undertakings operating in Europe, they have not delivered data for this particular function to the JSG to show the level of deployment.
+Moreover, whether we may confront these results with the number of wagons stored in the GCU wagon database (with more than 600,000 wagons currently declared across 20 countries in Europe), we can conclude that for the time being almost 40% of the European wagon fleet is fulfilling the legal requirements requested for "Rolling Stock Reference Database" function through the implementation of RSRD2 database.
+The delay in the accomplishment of this functionality has been treated in the context of the Agency TAF TSI Implementation Cooperation Group and some initiatives, a wagon browser, are being explored within the sector to ensure this implementation.
+In addition to the set of criteria for the wagons excluded of the provisions for the "Rolling Stock Reference Database", defined in the 2nd Agency TAF TSI Implementation Cooperation Group meeting held on 29th and 30th September 2015 (6), the wagons excluded from the "Rolling Stock Reference Database" are:

-J those wagons owned by IMs, J wagons owned by small companies subcontracted to perform works on the tracks, J wagons owned by RUs use this rolling stock only for their own purpose and not providing them to third parties, J and wagons owned by wagon keepers using this rolling stock only for their own purpose and not providing them to third parties.
+- those wagons owned by IMs, - wagons owned by small companies subcontracted to perform works on the tracks, - wagons owned by RUs use this rolling stock only for their own purpose and not providing them to third parties, - and wagons owned by wagon keepers using this rolling stock only for their own purpose and not providing them to third parties.